Skip to content

 1. Git authentication: This allows Buildkite pipelines to authenticate with GitHub using a token that is scoped to the pipeline, and can be used to access private repositories.

 2. Token generation: This allows Buildkite pipelines to generate a GitHub token that can be used to access private repositories, such as downloading private release assets.
+Tokens can be exported automatically as environment variables or retrieved programmatically via a helper script.

 Git authentication integration removes the need to configure SSH deploy keys for each repository, and token generation is a replacement for long-lived GitHub Personal Access Tokens (PATs) stored in secrets.